riding a bicycle through fall leaves

 The deadline for adjusting enrollment for Pell and Cal Grant consideration for each quarter is the 25th day of instruction (for Summer Sessions, the Last day to opt for Pass/Not Passed (P/NP) or to change units of variable-unit courses in Schedule Builder).
 Registration for all classes must be completed by this date to ensure the classes count towards Pell and Cal Grant eligibility.
 Please check the academic calendar for these published dates.

-Repeating a Course for a Second Time
+Repeating a Course

 In regards to financial aid eligibility, a student cannot receive financial aid for repeating a course a second time if the course was previously passed; Federal and State funding considers a passing grade to be a D- or better, regardless of any school or program policy requiring a higher qualitative grade or measure to have been considered to have passed the course.

-If you are a financial aid recipient appealing to your Dean's office to take a course as a second repeat, you are advised to consult with Financial Aid and Scholarships prior to the appeal submission regarding any effect to your financial aid eligibility.
+If you are a financial aid recipient appealing to your Dean's office to take a course as a second repeat, you are advised to consult with Financial Aid and Scholarships prior to the appeal submission regarding any effect on your financial aid eligibility.
 Visit the Office of the University Registrar's website for more information on repeating a course and illegal course repeats.

-Uncashed Paper Checks
+Uncashed Checks

-If a paper check was issued for your financial aid refund by Student Accounting and includes federal funds, it must be cashed within 160 days from the date of issue due per federal regulations.
+If a paper check was issued for your financial aid refund by Student Accounting and includes federal funds, it must be cashed within 160 days from the date of issue per federal regulations.
 If it is not cashed within this timeframe, the check will be canceled and the funds recouped from your account possibly creating a balance due.

 Verification